Skip to main content

 • linked to one or more risks

-3. Implementation Deployment within the infrastructure or processes
+3. Implementation Applied to the system or process

-4. Validation Verification that the control is effective
+4. Basic Validation Verification that the control is present and functional

-6. Review & Improvement Adjustment based on observed gaps or evolving risks
+5. Improvement (when needed) Adjusted based on observed gaps or evolving risks

 Risk-to-Control Traceability